theobald-software/kb.theobald-software.github.io/content/_xtract-universal/xu-ssrs-parameterizing-in-vs.md

 ### Prerequisites

 Create a table extraction with an SSRS destination in Xtract Universal.
 The depicted example uses the SAP standard table *MAKT*. <br>
-Add the extraction as a data source in Visual Studio and create a report ad described in [SSRS in Visual Studio](https://help.theobald-software.com/en/xtract-universal/destinations/server-report-services#adding-an-extraction-as-a-data-source-in-visual-studio).
+Add the extraction as a data source in Visual Studio and create a report ad described in [Power BI Report Server in Visual Studio](https://help.theobald-software.com/en/xtract-universal/destinations/server-report-services#adding-an-extraction-as-a-data-source-in-visual-studio).

 ### Computed Query Parameters